What do you do if your husband wants you to do something in bed that you really hate?

 Great question!
 I’ve dealt with this before on the blog, and today I thought I’d rerun that post because it fits perfectly in this series.

 My quick answer to that question would be, “No, you don’t have to do it.”
 Sex is supposed to be mutual.
 It isn’t supposed to be selfish.
 But that being said, here are just a few thoughts to help you figure this out in your particular situation:

 1. Dare Yourself to Make What You Do Enjoy Awesome

 But if you do say no, I just dare you to make the things you are comfortable with awesome for your husband!
 Really throw yourself into it.
 Dedicate yourself to having a fulfilling sex life–which means getting yourself in the right frame of mind so you can enjoy it, too.
 If you’re really struggling with this, pick up the 31 Days to Great Sex.
-It’s only $5.
-And seriously, it will help.
+Seriously, it will help.
 This is what it was written for!